Klarion the Witch Boy: Design and appearance

-Significant relations

-While an adversary for superheroes in the DC Universe, Klarion is chiefly an antagonist of Etrigan, whom having once protected the child following his escape to Earth until his true nature and formidable powers was revealed.
-The characters have clashed several times since.
-Following DC Rebirth and influenced by his media portrayals, he is also an adversary of Doctor Fate.
-The character also has several love interests; Zell, a witch whose powers revolved around her hair (in reference to Rapunzel), serves as his love interest in his miniseries.
-The character is also a love interest to Raven, whom she met previously in the Night Force.

 Powers and abilities

-Klarion possess nearly limitless magical abilities such as being able to transform himself, travel into other dimensions, energy projection, shapeshifting, telekinesis, etc. He also has a plethora of knowledge of various magic and spells.
+Klarion possess nearly limitless magical abilities such as being able to transform himself, travel into other dimensions, energy projection, shapeshifting, divination, telekinesis, etc. He also has a plethora of knowledge of various magic and spells.
+Over time, his magical powers have been tied to both wicca and black magic, which utilize specific hand-gestures and voice pitch when performing magic.
+He also eventually ascended as a practitioner of chaos magic.
 His powers are tied to his cat familiar Teekl, who possesses a psychic link with him, links him to the physical plane, and can transform into an anthropomorphic form.

-Klarion's chief weakness also tied to his cat familiar, being tied to his power and among the only beings he cares for, allowing others to either de-power or coerce him by targeting Teekl.
-He has also been defeated by experienced magic users (i.e. Sebastian Faust).
+His reliance on Teekl is also his primary weakness; as he genuinely cares for her, his opponents often resort to threatening or attacking Teekl to best him.
+His remarkable abilities are also limited by youth and inexperience, and he has been defeated by older, more powerful magic wielders (i.e. Sebastian Faust).